iwahbe/rdma-fs/README.md

 ## FUSE Filesystem Over RDMA

 Completed for Reed's Topics in Systems class.
 Professor is [Eitan Frachtenberg](https://www.reed.edu/faculty-profiles/profiles/frachtenberg-eitan.html).

 Ian Wahbe

 ### Warning

 This is not a stable system and should not be used in production.
 All software is provided as is and without warranty.

 ### Building

 The program should compile fine with `cargo build`.
-It does need rust's nightly compiler.
+It does need rust's nightly compiler and fuser header files.

 ### Background <!-- (1-2 pages) -->

 ---

 Hardware accelerators have evolved from small network and cryptography chips to full blown separate computers.
 As these accelerator computers are still